MichaIng/DietPi-Docs/docs/dietpi_tools.md

     DietPi-Software allows you to easily choose a method of **accessing the files** on your DietPi system.
     Installing one of DietPi's file server choices will allow you to access and share files on your DietPi system.

     DietPi will then automatically install and setup the fileserver for you.
-DietPi will also clean and remove any previous fileservers from your system.
+DietPi will also clean and remove any previous fileserver from your system.

     The **default destination** directory for file servers is ***/mnt/dietpi_userdata***.

-    The reasons for choosing **ProFTP** over **Samba** may be:
+    The reasons for choosing **ProFTPD** over **Samba** may be:

-    - ProFTP outperforms Samba in all aspects of performance.
+    - ProFTPD outperforms Samba in all aspects of performance.
-    - ProFTP can max out the RPi 100mbit connection with minimal cpu usage.
+    - ProFTPD can max out the RPi 100 Mbit connection with minimal CPU usage.
-    - Samba server on a RPi v1 will hit 100% cpu usage at 40mbit transfer rate.
+    - Samba server on a RPi v1 will hit 100% CPU usage at 40 Mbit transfer rate.

     ![dietpi-software-fileserver-selection](assets/images/dietpi-software-fileserver-selection.jpg){: style="width:550px"}

-    See [fileservers](../software/file_servers/) for further information.
+    See [fileserver](../software/file_servers/) for further information.

 === "Log System"